 The work on the new footpath at the Queen’s Road junction is now complete.
 The last main part of the work was the installation of railings alongside Victoria Park Road.
 The reason for the railings is to discourage the creation of any new desire lines, the informal footways which get created by people taking short cuts.
 The new footpath follows the main desire line which did exist, but there were two others cutting across the area as well.
 With the new footpath and the protection created by the railings the whole area will revert to more attractive parkland rather than a maze of muddy tracks.
 Overall it looks good and is a big improvement to this part of the park.

 Hard to remember how bad it looked before!

-These two changes together make this entrance to the park much better for people to use, and it looks much better too.
+These two changes together will make this entrance to the park much better for people to use, and it will look much better too.
 They show how quite small changes can make a big difference to the park.